 Tank Requirements for Flowerhorn

-Flowerhorns are hardy fishes, they can adapt well to any water conditions yet ideal water PH level should be 7.5 – 8.0.
-The tank water should be changed once in a month because keeping the water unchanged for a longer time will affect the water quality and deplete the oxygen content in the tank even while the filtration is in place.
+Flowerhorns are hardy fishes, they can adapt well to any water conditions yet the ideal water PH level should be 7.5 – 8.0.
+The tank water should be changed once a month because keeping the water unchanged for a longer time will affect the water quality and deplete the oxygen content in the tank even while the filtration is in place.

 Flowerhorn Fish Price in India